Nina Agdal Heats Up Instagram As She Shows Off Taut Physique In A Barely There String Bikini

 "All the fitspo inspo," quipped a fourth admirer.

-The post has also earned more than 37,000 likes after just 12 hours of being shared.
+The post has also earned more than 37,000 likes within just 12 hours of being shared.